-IMPORT TO TRACK loads the selected Sound to the active track and makes it a part of the active pattern.
+LOAD TO TRK loads the selected Sound to the active track and makes it a part of the active pattern.

 COPY TO...
 Copies the selected Sounds to one of the following:

-• SOUND POOL copies the selected Sounds to the first free slots of the Sound pool.

-- +DRIVE copies the selected Sounds to the first free slots of the +Drive Sound library. - +BANK (A-H) copies the selected Sounds to the first free slots of a specific bank inside the +Drive.
+- SOUND POOL copies the selected Sounds to the first free slots of the Sound pool. - +DRIVE copies the selected Sounds to the first free slots of the +Drive Sound library. - +BANK (A-H) copies the selected Sounds to the first free slots of a specific bank inside the +Drive.

-EXPORT TO HERE exports the active track Sound and saves it to the selected slot.
+SAVE TO HERE saves the active track Sound to the selected slot.